 The Forest Stewardship Council (FSC), is a non-profit organization that sets certain high standards to make sure that forestry is practiced in an environmentally responsible and socially beneficial manner.
-If a product, like a piece of tropical hardwood patio furniture, is labeled as "FSC Certified," it means that the wood used in the piece and the manufacturer that made it met the requirements of the Forest Stewardship Council.
+If a product, like a piece of tropical hardwood patio furniture, is labeled as "FSC Certified," it means that the wood used in the product and the manufacturer that made it met the requirements of the Forest Stewardship Council.

 Why You Should Consider FSC-Certified Furniture

 A major cause of deforestation is the legal and illegal logging of remaining primary forests to meet the growing need for tropical wood products.
 At current rates of deforestation, the remaining biodiversity-rich natural forests in South American, Asian, and African countries could disappear within a decade.

-Stacy Brown, the forest certification coordinator for the National Wildlife Federation (NWF), recommends that consumers look for and request products with a Forest Stewardship Council (FSC) logo, which means the wood is traceable to a sustainably managed forest.
+Experts recommend that consumers look for and request products with a Forest Stewardship Council (FSC) logo, which means the wood is traceable to a sustainably managed forest.

 Understanding FSC Labels

-Look for products that carry the FSC certification, and ideally are made from FSC woods—like eucalyptus—harvested in the local economy where the furniture was made.
+Look for products that carry the FSC certification, and ideally, are made from FSC woods—like eucalyptus—harvested in the local economy where the furniture was made.

 While the FSC makes a somewhat complicated process and the chains of supply easier to understand for consumers, it helps to know just what the three labels on most products mean:

-- FSC 100%: Products come from FSC-certified forests.
+- FSC 100 percent: Products come from FSC-certified forests.

-- FSC Recycled: The wood or paper in a product comes from reclaimed material.
+- FSC recycled: The wood or paper in a product comes from reclaimed material.

-- FSC Mixed: A mix means at least 70 percent of the wood in a product comes from FSC-certified or recycled material; while 30 percent is made of controlled wood.
+- FSC mixed: A mix means at least 70 percent of the wood in a product comes from FSC-certified or recycled material; while 30 percent is made of controlled wood.